 In the first paragraph, summarize the topic, inspector follow-up actions, and describe any licensee actions.

 In the second paragraph, include why the issue was or was not a finding or more than minor violation (e.g., not reasonably within the licensee ability to foresee and correct, minor performance deficiency, or not a violation or licensee standard).
+Caution should be used when describing why a violation didn’t exist.
+See Section 13.08.

 If resolution to a URI was based on discussions between inspector(s) and Nuclear Reactor Regulation (NRR) technical staff, concisely document the details of these discussions.
 Additionally, branch chiefs of the inspector(s) and technical staff who were involved in these discussions should concur on the inspection report.